Crops in silico

 Session 3: Users and usability

-Data Visualization – Min Chen, University of Oxford
+Four Levels of Visualization / Min Chen, University of Oxford

 Workshop: Identifying users and opportunities to enhance usability